na-na-hi/renget/archive/CloverDrawRequest.md

 1. Phanpy's desk
 1. Ross babysitting several babymons
 1. Beast drawn like King Harkinian
-1. A fake ID in the style of https://files.catbox.moe/693vdt.jpg with one member of Team Cozy
 1. Alakazam holding a klan rally with ice types
 1. KFC, as a Blaziken, wearing [this suit (Colonel Sanders)](https://files.catbox.moe/qia470.jpg).
 1. Chespin and Wooper sharing ice cream